sesutton93/steamkey-redeem/README.md

 1. add keys from email into keys.txt
-2. go to venv/bin/
-3. type 'source activate'
+2. type 'source venv/bin/activate' or for windows '<venv>/bin/Activate.ps1'
-4. go back to top dir
-5. run 'python steamkey-redeem.py'
+3. run 'python steamkey-redeem.py'
-6. should read all keys in back to you
+4. should read all keys in back to you
-7. login and enter steam email key
+5. login and enter steam email key
-8. congrats all your keys should be redeemed!
+6. congrats all your keys should be redeemed!